1965

 For 1970, not much changed with the emission control equipment as compared to 1969 models.

-Starting in 1970 however, USA cars received three extra data plates not found on Euro cars; one for pollution data, one for safety data, and an additional plate that had the car's serial number.
+Starting in 1970 however, USA cars received certain data plates not found on Euro cars; one for exhaust emission control system data, one for safety data, and a third plate that had the car's serial number.

 Taking one at a time:

-1) The pollution data plate was installed in the right side of the engine compartment near the wiper motor, starting with 1970 models.
-It looks like very early D-Specials that were manufactured in late 1969 had yellow plates.
-Later D-Specials had green plates and DS21's had black plates.
+1) The pollution system data plate was installed on the right side of the engine compartment near the wiper motor, starting with 1970 models.
+It looks like very early 1970 D-Specials (that were manufactured in late 1969) had yellow plates.
+D-Specials manufactured after January 01, 1970 (and all 1971 and 1972 D-Specials) had green plates, and DS21's (1970-1972) had black plates.

-Very early 1970 D-Specials (most likely cars that were manufactured in late 1969) had yellow data plates
+Very early 1970 D-Specials (cars that were manufactured in late 1969) had yellow data plates

 1970-1972 DS21's had black data plates

 2) The safety equipment data plate was in the left door jam.
 This data plate first showed up in 1969 1/2 (see the 1969 1/2 section for details).
 But for 1970, the plate slightly changed design and wording.
-This new plate was used on 1970, 1971, and early 1972 cars.
+1970 DS's had two versions of this plate, one for 1970 cars that were manufactured in late 1969 and one for 1970 cars that were manufactured after January 01, 1970.
 Late 1972 cars received different color plates (see the 1972 section for more detail).

-Yellow safety equipment data plate in the left door jam of 1970, 1971 and early 1972 sedans and wagons for USA
+Yellow safety equipment data plate in the left door jam of 1970 DS's manufactured after January 01, 1970, 1971 and early 1972 sedans and wagons for USA

 3) Finally, an aluminum plate with the car's serial number was pop-riveted to the left side of the steering pod on all USA cars.
 This type of plate first showed up on 1969 1/2 cars (refer to the 1969 1/2 section for details).